DSpace/RestContract/workspaceitem-data-cclicense.md

 The dc.rights, dc.rights.uri and RDF bitstream will be retrieved from e.g. https://api.creativecommons.org/rest/1.5/details?license-uri=http://creativecommons.org/licenses/by-nc-sa/3.0/

-Please note that according to the [JSON Patch specification RFC6902](https://tools.ietf.org/html/rfc6902) a subsequent add operation on the granted will have the effect to replace the previous granted license with a new one.
+Please note that according to the [JSON Patch specification RFC6902](https://tools.ietf.org/html/rfc6902) a subsequent add operation on the `/sections/<:name-of-the-form>/uri` will have the effect to replace the previous granted license with a new one.
 In this case a new CC license will be added to the item and the previous license deleted.

-It is also possible to send a PATH add operation using *false* as value to reject / remove a license.

 This use of the add operation to replace the license could be counter intuitive but it is done according to the [RFC section 4.1](https://tools.ietf.org/html/rfc6902#section-4.1)
 > If the target location specifies an object member that does exist, that member's value is replaced.

 ### Remove
-It is possible to remove a previously granted CC license `curl --data '{[ { "op": "remove", "path": "/sections/cclicense/granted"}]' -X PATCH ${dspace7-url}/api/submission/workspaceitems/1`
+It is possible to remove a previously granted CC license `curl --data '{[ { "op": "remove", "path": "/sections/<:name-of-the-form>/uri"}]' -X PATCH ${dspace7-url}/api/submission/workspaceitems/1`